kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 ### Preparing the Workload cluster configuration

-The `clusterctl create config` command returns a YAML template for creating a [workload cluster].
+The `clusterctl config cluster` command returns a YAML template for creating a [workload cluster].

 <aside class="note">